oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 will be used in the II-Disclosures (`sd_ii_disclosures`) and HS-Disclosures (`sd_hs_disclosures`) described below.

-To this end, the issuer MUST choose a random placeholder name for each claim that is to be blinded.
+To this end, the Issuer MUST choose a random placeholder name for each claim that is to be blinded.
 It is RECOMMENDED to do so by base64url-encoding a cryptographically secure nonce.
 See (#blinding-claim-names) for further requirements.